Find here our expat baker’s insights on baking for Easter while living away from her home.

 Every culture has its culinary traditions which, in our expatriate life, can be some of the things most missed from home.

-So, I imagine that in many homes around Denmark this week there will be families coming together to cook dishes from recipes that will bring absent loved ones closer.
+So, I imagine that in many homes around Denmark this week there will be families who cook dishes from recipes that will bring absent loved ones closer.

 When you enter a bakery or supermarket in the UK during the two or even three weeks leading up to Easter you are assailed by the almost overwhelming aroma of sweet, spiced Hot Cross Buns.